isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 1. What is the Periodic Commuting Arrangement?

 The Periodic Commuting Arrangement (PCA) is a scheme agreed between Singapore and Malaysia to allow work and business-related travel between the two countries via the land border crossings at the Johor-Singapore Causeway and Malaysia-Singapore Second Link.
-Under the PCA, Malaysia Citizens/ Permanent Residents, who are Singapore work pass holders, are permitted to enter Singapore and should reside in Singapore for at least 90 days.
+Under the PCA, Malaysia Citizens/Permanent Residents who are Singapore work pass holders are permitted to enter Singapore and should reside in Singapore for at least 90 days.

 #### 2. What is the rationale for imposing a daily quota?
 Is there a webpage for me to check if the daily quota has been maximised?
 Are there any plans to revise the daily quota in the future?